The sinuses are air pockets located inside the bones in the

 Under some circumstances, antihistamines are used, if allergies play an especially prominent part in the

 symptoms.
-Because of the fact that antihistamines tend to be
+Because of the fact that oral antihistamines tend to be

-The mucus in the sinuses may then get dried out and is plastered
+The mucus in the sinuses can sometimes get dried out by antihistamines and is plastered

 up against the wall of the sinuses.
 The bacteria love it